 Tim Sansom adds; ‘After the game we had to walk a fair distance to find an underground station that had not been shut due to overcrowding.
 We found that the Arsenal underground had been shut by the police and so had to undertake a fairly long walk to Finsbury Park which was also shut by station staff.
 We were recommended by the police to take the mainline train into Kings Cross, which we did with no problems and were back in central London within 10 minutes’.

 Unless you are team are being stuffed and you are leaving the game a little early, then Arsenal tube station should be fine.
 If though you are staying to the final whistle, then you are better off walking to Finsbury Park, rather than wait in the long queues at Arsenal tube.
 To get to Finsbury Park, simple walk past Arsenal tube station on your left and then take a left into St Thomas’s Road.
 The station is at the end of the road.
 The Police also do a good job of controlling the flow of the numbers of fans onto the station.

 For travelling across London by public transport I recommend planning your journey ahead with the use of the Travel For London Plan your journey website.

 The Club operates a category system for ticket prices (A, B & C), whereby the most popular games cost more to watch.
-Category A prices are shown below for Premier League games with Category B & C prices shown in brackets.
+This is common practice amongst clubs nowadays with category A matches typically costing more to watch at Arsenal’s Emirates stadium.